 Teaching Students with Oysters

 Most folks enjoy eating oysters — but students working with the North Carolina Coastal Federation like to also learn about why oysters are so valuable to the environment.
 The federation’s multifaceted Oyster Education Program connects students to the coast using the oyster in the classroom and in the field.
 The classroom and field activities are correlated to the North Carolina Standard Course of Study objectives for high school grades to help teachers integrate the program into their courses.
-Federation educators work with schools in all three coastal regions through the program.
+Federation educators work with schools coastwide through the program.

 Students involved with the Oyster Education Program:

 - Gain knowledge and awareness about the importance of oysters

 - Create and strengthen their connection to the coastal environment

 Why the oyster?
 Oysters are top-notch water filters, improving water quality by removing sediment, nutrients and plankton from the water as they feed.
 One adult oyster can filter up to 50 gallons of water a day.
 Oyster reefs provide critical habitat for a diverse collection of aquatic animals, including many important commercial and recreational fish species.
 Oysters also are an important link in the estuarine food chain, and they are an important recreational and commercial fishery.
 Read more about our oyster habitat restoration program.

 The federation works with numerous schools on its oyster projects.
 Program availability may vary depending on the schedule of our regional educators.
 If you are interested in learning more about the federation’s educational opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas or Bonnie Mitchell.